The Spice Square, also known as Rahba Kedima, is a smaller market, less densely packed with tourists.

 I never had a problem sourcing tasty and beautifully prepared meals whilst staying in Marrakesh.

-The little cafes tucked away in the souks were slightly less accommodating, but if it’s a quick snack you’re looking for, the fresh olives and delicious pastries are a wonderful treat.
+The smaller cafes tucked away in the souks were slightly less accommodating, but if it’s a quick snack you’re looking for, the fresh olives and delicious pastries are a wonderful treat.

-The abundance of seasonal vegetables, freshly cooked, were mouth wateringly delightful.
+The abundance of freshly cooked seasonal vegetables is mouth wateringly delicious.

-Harissa soup was also a favourite, deliciously tasty, served with traditional Morroccan bread.
+Harissa soup was also a favourite of mine, deliciously tasty, served with traditional Morroccan bread.

 I highly recommend trying the soup.

-Some restaurants serve healthy brunch, I loved the avocado toast at La Ferme.
+I loved the avocado toast at La Ferme and again at Mandala Society.

 Please don’t be put off visiting Marrakech because you consider it to be a meat eaters paradise only.